CraigBuilds/PackerMVP/README.md

 - Use a smaller OS than Ubuntu
 - Make new keys and move private key to secret
 - Cache things in the CI for speed
+- Artifacts can be deleted after they are released